sitsofe/fio/HOWTO.rst

 	If the data direction includes any form of write, the verify will be of the newly written data.

-	To avoid false verification errors, do not use the norandommap option when verifying data with async I/O engines and I/O depths > 1.
-Or use the norandommap and the lfsr random generator together to avoid writing to the same offset with multiple outstanding I/Os.
+	To avoid racing writes causing false verification errors when using async I/O engines with I/O depths > 1, use the :option:`serialize_overlap`\=1 option.
+When :option:`serialize_overlap`\=1 is not used, such false verification errors can be avoided so long as no looping takes place (e.g. due to :option:`loops` or :option:`time_based` options) and any random I/O doesn't generate multiple outstanding I/Os to the same offset:
+		- If :option:`norandommap` option is used then the :option:`random_generator` option must be set to ``lsfr`` value.
+		- The :option:`random_distribution` option can only be used with the ``random`` value.

 .. option:: verify_offset=int